chiragnayyar/CloudShroud/README.md

 ### Local/Remote VTI IPs:
 These IPs are only relevant to the remote peer if their firewall is using route-based VPN.
 You can leave these IP settings alone unless your peer partner specifically requests that they are changed to avoid conflict.

-## Stack Deletion Instructions
-**_VERY IMPORTANT!!_**
-The Strongswan EC2 runs cleanup scripts everytime that the server is stopped.
-BE SURE TO STOP the ec2 prior to deleting your Cloudformation stack.
-This will ensure that the EC2 has enough time to remove all created Security Group and VPC route table dependencies before the EC2 itself is terminated during stack deletion.

-If you don't stop the EC2 prior to stack deletion it can cause the stack to hang and you will manually have to remove Security Group and VPC route table entries.

-I'm currently looking at a better cleanup system.